|

 DIY Built-in Media Center

-The exposed, rough sides of the cabinets were all covered in 1/4″ sanded plywood to match the smoother sides of the upper units.
+All exposed sides of the cabinets were covered in 1/4″ sanded plywood to match the smoother sides of the upper units.
+You can apply a bit of construction adhesive and tack them up with your brad nailer in the corners.

 DIY Built-in Media Center